Haworthiopsis attenuata: Varieties

-Another common variety is Haworthiopsis attenuata var. radula - Hankey Dwarf Aloe (previously considered a separate species) which has longer, more elongated, scabrid leaves with smaller, more numerous tubercles.
+A common variety is Haworthiopsis attenuata var. radula – hankey dwarf aloe (previously considered a separate species), which has longer, more elongated, scabrid leaves than the type H. attenuata var. attenuata, with smaller, more numerous tubercles.
 This variation grows up to 6 inches (15 cm) in diameter and up to 6 inches (15 cm) tall.

-The form clariperla has its tubercles connected into large white "bands" across the underside of its leaves, and variety britteniana has especially big and separate white tubercles.

-The variety H. attenuata var. glabrata is frequently considered a separate species, H. glabrata.
+H. attenuata var. glabrata has been considered to be the separate species Haworthia glabrata when Haworthiopsis was not distinguished from Haworthia.